kshetline/json6/README.md

 JSON-Z is a superset of [JSON] that aims to alleviate some of the limitations of JSON by expanding its syntax to include some productions from [ECMAScript 5.1], [ECMAScript 6.0], and later.

-The goal of JSON-Z is to increase flexibilty of parsing while, by default, maintaining maximum compatibility with standard JSON for stringification.
+The goal of JSON-Z is to increase flexibility of parsing while, by default, maintaining maximum compatibility with standard JSON for stringification.
 JSON-Z output, like JSON, is also valid JavaScript (with one optional exception, matching a possible future JavaScript feature).

 This JavaScript library is the official reference implementation for JSON-Z parsing and serialization libraries.